Michelin star restaurants Dubai: 18 Michelin-approved restaurants in Dubai

 Book now: STAY by Yannick Alléno

-One Michelin star restaurants Dubai
+One Michelin Star restaurants in Dubai

 The best thing about Michelin starred restaurants in Dubai is the sheer range of cuisines on offer, with everything from meticulously crafted dim sum through to wonderful, aromatic plates of food cooked over live fire a possibility.
 Whether you’re celebrating a birthday or fancy booking a business lunch sure to clinch the deal, these one Michelin star restaurants in Dubai are a great place to start.
 Be warned though, they book up fast, so try to get a reservation in early.